 2. TDS Can Affect Water Taste and Smell

-If your water has a metallic, bitter, chemical or rotten egg taste or odor, it’s likely because of high levels of TDS.
+If your water has a metallic, bitter, chemical or rotten egg taste or odor, it’s likely you will have higher levels of TDS.
 Common aesthetic particles that can affect water taste and odor are chlorine, lead, arsenic, iron and sulfur.
 On the other hand, water sources that contain a high level of calcium and magnesium minerals may have a more pleasant alkaline taste.

 3. TDS Can Alert You to Filter Maintenance Requirements

 It’s not always easy to tell when your water treatment filter needs replacing.
 The filter may seem as if it’s performing well when it’s actually failing to trap impurities dissolved in water that travels into your home.
-In this case, you can test your water TDS to make sure your filter is doing its job well and know exactly when you need to replace it with a new one.
+Traditionally your taste buds can tell the difference, in this case, you can test the TDS in your water to make sure your filter is doing its job well and know exactly when you need to replace it with a new one.

 4. TDS Can Damage Your Plumbing and Appliances